localhostdotdev/localhostdotdev.github.io/simple_hash.md

 - some people want good class names (I did that but removed it)
 - some people will say it's slow (not my bottleneck at least)
 - and maybe some people will like it :)
+- if you find bugs, I would be very happy to fix them (as I use this in real code and all my tests are green)